 The bounty program doesn’t cover every vulnerability in every OpenID standard--just the ones that Microsoft uses in its implementations.
 Even so, that is a pretty strong list, as it includes the family of OpenID Connect products (OpenID Connect Core, OpenID Connect Discovery, OpenID Connect Session, OAuth 2.0 Multiple Response Types, and OAuth 2.0 Form Post Response Types).
 Microsoft’s [certified implementations] (http://openid.net/certification) of the OpenID standards will also be covered.

 “Identify an original and previously unreported vulnerability in listed OpenID standards or with the protocol implemented in our certified products, services, or libraries,” the company wrote in the Identity Bounty Program description.

 The program will accept reports of issues affecting login and account pages on Microsoft domains including Windows, Microsoft Online, Live, Azure, Active Directory, and Office, as well as in the latest versions of the Microsoft Authenticator app for iOS and Android.
 The program will not accept reports related to denial-of-service problems, Web applications affecting unsupported browsers and plugins, or ways to bypass two-factor authentication that require having physical access to a logged in device.
 Microsoft will also not pay for reports from from automated tools or scans.

-Submissions must be for original, previously unreported vulnerabilities that can lead to the takeover of a Microsoft account or Azure AD account.
+Submissions must be for original, previously unreported vulnerabilities that can lead to the takeover of a Microsoft account or Microsoft Entra ID account.
 Payouts start at $500 for incomplete submissions related to cross-site request forgery, authorization flaws, or sensitive data exposure.
 High-quality submissions for multifactor authentication bypass or standards design vulnerabilities can lead to $100,000 payouts.